kdeldycke/awesome-iam/README.md

 As a central repository of user data, the IAM stack stakeholders have to prevent any leakage of business and customer data.
 To allow for internal analytics, anonymization is required.

-* [The False Allure of Hashing for Anonymization](https://gravitational.com/blog/hashing-for-anonymization/) - Hashing is not sufficient for anonymization no. But still it is good enough for pseudonymization.
+* [The False Allure of Hashing for Anonymization](https://gravitational.com/blog/hashing-for-anonymization/) - Hashing is not sufficient for anonymization no. But still it is good enough for pseudonymization (which is allowed by the GDPR).
+* [Four cents to deanonymize: Companies reverse hashed email addresses](https://freedom-to-tinker.com/2018/04/09/four-cents-to-deanonymize-companies-reverse-hashed-email-addresses/) - `Hashed email addresses can be easily reversed and linked to an individual`.
 * [Why differential privacy is awesome](https://desfontain.es/privacy/differential-privacy-awesomeness.html) - Explain the intuition behind [differential privacy](https://en.wikipedia.org/wiki/Differential_privacy), a theoretical framework which allow sharing of aggregated data without compromising confidentiality.
 See follow-up articles with [more details](https://desfontain.es/privacy/differential-privacy-in-more-detail.html) and [pracical aspects](https://desfontain.es/privacy/differential-privacy-in-practice.html).
 * [k-anonymity: an introduction](https://www.privitar.com/listing/k-anonymity-an-introduction) - An alternative anonymity privacy model.
 * [Presidio](https://github.com/microsoft/presidio) - Context aware, pluggable and customizable data protection and PII data anonymization service for text and images.